 Why Soda Cans May Not Explode On Planes

 The manufacturers specifically design soda cans to withstand pressure changes during flights.
-The regulations and guidelines set by the Transportation Security Administration (TSA) also significantly minimize the risk of explosions in checked luggage.
+The regulations and guidelines the Transportation Security Administration (TSA) set also significantly minimize the risk of explosions in checked luggage.

 They carefully regulate airplane cabin pressure to ensure that soda cans’ internal pressure remains stable, reducing the likelihood of sudden changes or leaks.
 Additionally, the temperature in the cargo hold of an airplane is typically low, which further decreases the chances of cans exploding due to pressure variations.
 Airlines enforce restrictions on carrying pressurized containers in checked luggage as an extra precaution.